 “The same thing is true with our commercial clients.”
 Josh said.
 “We’re very solutions-oriented.”

 “Many of our clients operate critical sites, such as hospitals and clinics, shipping and manufacturing centers, or high-traffic retail or corporate locations.
 For these clients, site management can have a huge impact on the bottom line, particularly during winter months where slip-and-fall injuries are common.”

-“Perficut is the only company in Iowa and Nebraska with a snow and ice management program that is accredited under the international quality standard, SN9001.
 We have the best client communication system in the industry and carefully document every service in real time as it’s performed.
 Through this system, we can provide real value to our clients.”